GraysonBrowne/GripLab/README.md

 ## Contributing

+Want to launch the app from the Python source code and make your own contributions?
-Contributions are welcome.
-See the [**Developer Guide**](docs/DEVELOPER_GUIDE.md) for environment setup, architecture overview, and contribution guidelines.
+Check out the [**Developer Guide**](docs/DEVELOPER_GUIDE.md) for environment setup, architecture overview, and contribution guidelines.

+---

+## Discourse

+Have questions, comments, or concerns?
+Head over to [**Discussions**](https://github.com/GraysonBrowne/GripLab/discussions) and start a conversation.

 ---